tathey1/autogmm/README.md

 This repo reproduces the results in "AutoGMM: Automatic Gaussian Mixture Modeling in Python" (https://arxiv.org/abs/1909.02688)

 # Installation
 The algorithm is located in the branch of https://github.com/neurodata/graspy.
-So, first install graspy through github, then navigate to the autogmm branch:
+So, first install graspy through github, then navigate to the autogmm branch usin the following commands:

 ```
 git clone https://github.com/neurodata/graspy